antonin-leclercq/stm32_st7735_demo/README.md

 To improve data transmission speed, it is easily possible to change the data clock up to 32MHz (though I haven't tested the program at this speed) by modifying the `SPI_BR` bits in the `CR1` register. <br>
 The data is sent in an RGB 6-6-6 format or 18 bits per pixel. <br>

+Before writing data to the LCD controller RAM, one must tell the controller the boundaries of the image to be put, through the `RASET` and `CASET` registers. <br>
+For example, if the goal is to put a 40x40 image starting at position (x,y)=(20, 20), we would write 40 and 60 to both registers.

 Furthermore, the USART2 peripheral is also initialized to send debug infos at 57600 bauds. <br>

 The transfer of the frame buffer from the MCU memory to the SPI peripheral can be also done by DMA, which helps unload the CPU. <br>

 In the folder `./frame_gen`, there is a python script called `frame_gen.py` that can be used to convert an image to an array with RGB 6-6-6 format.
-The output is written to `./app/src/st7735_frame.c`. <br>
+The output is written to the folder `./app/data/`. <br>

 ## Useful documents:
 [STM32L476 datasheet](https://www.st.com/resource/en/datasheet/stm32l476je.pdf) <br>